AcrylicShrimp/dlsite-manager/README.md

 Do you have multiple accounts?
 Don't worry!
 The `dlsite-manager` will manage them, so you don't need to care. _Also, never forget to test your account!_

 ![account-management-image](./docs/img-account-management.png)

+## Managing not-owned products

+You can manage products that are not owned by any account!
+Use `Product > Scan Downloaded Products` to scan all downloaded products at once.
+It can also be used to restore download state of your products, too!